hayden-donnelly/jax-to-cpp/README.md

 </div>

 # jax-to-cpp
 Generate HLO with JAX then execute in C++.
+This cuts out the overhead of Python at runtime while maintaining its flexibility at design-time.
+Soon I'll add full training loops for ultrafast convergence.

 ## Getting Started